-Essential sourdough tools and equipment you will need to care for a sourdough starter and making sourdough bread.
+Essential sourdough tools and equipment you will need to care for a sourdough starter and make sourdough bread.
 These are things that get the job done and make your time baking easier and more efficient.
+This is a complete list of kitchen tools used by sourdough bakers.

 Have you been bitten by the sourdough craze?

 Making your own homemade sourdough bread is such a rewarding experience.
-Not only is sourdough a healthier option, there is also a big difference in the taste compared to store bought.
+Not only is sourdough a better option but there is also a big difference in the taste compared to store-bought.

-Need some ideas to use your starter in?
-Check out my sourdough focaccia, sourdough bagels or my list of sourdough discard recipes.
+Need some sourdough recipes to use with your starter?
+Check out my sourdough focaccia, sourdough bagels, or my list of sourdough discard recipes.

 Jump to: